Want to help out or contribute?

 └── learning.qmd

 The output should look something a bit like the above text.
 If it doesn’t, start over by deleting all but the mmash.R and mmash-data.zip files and running the code from the beginning again.
-If your output looks a bit like this, than copy and paste the output into the survey question at the end.
+If your output looks a bit like this, then copy and paste the output into the survey question at the end.

-3.9 Basic course details
+3.10 Basic course details

 Most of the course description is found in the syllabus in Chapter 1.
 If you haven’t read it, please read it now.
 Read over what the course will cover, what we expect you to learn at the end of it, and what our basic assumptions are about who you are and what you know.
 The final pre-course task is a survey that asks some questions on if you’ve read and understood it.